-When children return to school and change from relaxed holidays to regular school sports, we typically see certain patterns of injury.
+Children have been back at school a few weeks now and with the change from relaxed holidays to regular school sports this is a time when typically we see certain patterns of injury.

 The muscle soreness from unaccustomed activities is something most people will cope with but children going through growth spurts are more susceptible to specific types of injury.
 The combination of muscle tightness from activity and stretching of the muscles, nerves and tendons from bone growth leads to a familiar pattern of problems at the knee and heel in particular.

 Osgood Schlatter’s disease and Sever’s disease are not truly ‘diseases’ but a stress on the growth plate where tendons attach to bone at the heel and below of the kneecap.
 Tension on the nerves in the area causes pain and sensitivity.

 Girls tend to enter their growth spurts slightly earlier than boys, starting around age ten and peaking at twelve.
 Boys typically start their spurts around age twelve with a maximum growth rate at fourteen.
 Children who are heavily involved in sport and going through fast growth spurts will be at greater risk of injury.